junosan/minidock/README.md

   - (optional) internet connection
                (nc - no connection, country - to tell if on VPN)
   - (optional) currently open apps (dot on focused app)
-- Placed at top right corner; automatically adjusts to screen size changes
+- Placed at the middle right side or the top right corner;
+  automatically adjusts to screen size changes

 # How to use